-This document describes the function and usage of versionversion of the program map3d, a scientific visualization application originally developed at the Nora Eccles Harrison Cardiovascular Research and Training (CVRTI) and now under continued development and maintenance at the Scientific Computing and Imaging Institute (SCI) at the University of Utah.
+This document describes the function and usage of versionversion of the program map3d, a scientific visualization application originally developed at the Nora Eccles Harrison Cardiovascular Research and Training (CVRTI) and now under continued development and maintenance at the Center for Integrative Biomedical Computing (CIBC), which is an NIH/NCRR funded center hosted by the Scientific Computing and Imaging Institute (SCI) at the University of Utah.
 The original purpose of the program was to interactively view scalar fields of electric potentials from measurements and simulations in cardiac electrophysiology.
 Its present utility is much broader but continues to focus on viewing three-dimensional distributions of scalar values associated with an underlying geometry consisting of node points joined into surface or volume meshes.

-map3d has been the topic of some papers $^{1-4}$ and a technical report 5 and we'd love it if you would reference at least one of them (perhaps 3 or 4 are the easiest ones to get copies of) as well as this manual when you publish results using it.
-There have been many many more papers that use map3d and the list keeps growing.3-30
+map3d has been the topic of some papers $^{12,\,11,\,13,\,10}$ and a technical report 9 and we'd love it if you would reference at least one of them (perhaps 13 or 10 are the easiest ones to get copies of) as well as this manual when you publish results using it.
+There have been many many more papers that use map3d and the list keeps growing. $^{13,\,10,\,9,\,8,\,17,\,18,\,14,\,7,\,15,\,16,\,22,\,23,\,27,\,26,\,31,\,30,\,29,\,28,\,20,\,19,\,21,\,6,\,5,\,4,\,1,\,2,\,3,\,24,\,25}$

-One of the big changes in version 6.3 is that we are now completely open source.
-People can download not only the executable but also the complete source code for the program.
+As with our past versions, this edition of map3d is completely open source.
+Anyone can download not only the executable for the major platforms (OSX, Windoze, and Linux) but also the complete source code for the program.
 Please note that we do not have a good way yet to incorporate changes people outside our little group make to the program.
 If you do wish to change and then contribute back, please let us know as soon as possible and we can try and coordinate as best we can.
-Of obvious interest is when someone ports map3d to another platform-please let us know about this and we can add it to the list and release it with the rest.
+Of special interest are any ports of map3d to another platform-please let us know about this and we can add it to the list and release it with the rest.